Ernest Claypoole (1944 - 2020) - Obituary

 Arrangements are being handled by the Bauer Funeral Home and Cremation Services, Inc.

-For those unable to attend services or anyone wishing to send an online condolence to Ernie's family, please visit: bauerfuneral.com.
+For those unable to attend services or anyone wishing to send an online condolence to Ernie's family, please visit www.bauerfuneral.com.